wustlcse237sp20/project-catan/README.md

 - If you're not familiar with Catan, check out the rules here: https://www.wired.co.uk/article/beginners-guide-to-settlers-of-catan

-- Currently have a runGame.sh script that can be executed using "./runGame.sh" in command line.
-However, this does not seem to be working for some reason (must be debugged).
-Instead, please run our code through Eclipse:
+- Currently have a runGame.sh script that can be executed using "./runGame.sh" in command line

-- Open project in Eclipse --> src --> catan --> Board --> GameBoard.java

-- Run GameBoard.java!

-- Tests can be found in project --> tests and tests are available for each class/group